Water Safety for Parents

 Parents are advised to take the following preventive steps to protect their children

 Never leave your child unsupervised near water at or in the home, or around any body

 of water, including a swimming pool of any size or depth.

 Learn cardiopulmonary resuscitation (CPR) and infant and child first aid.

-Make sure you have rescue equipment, a telephone, and emergency phone numbers near
+Make sure you have rescue equipment, a phone, and emergency phone numbers near the

 Insist that your child wear a U.S. Coast Guard-approved personal flotation device